joaquimatheus/landpage_joaquimatheus/README.md

 - **development:** is environment and the knex can load a lot of different environments configuration
 - **client:** is which database that you are using in the project
 - **connection:** is the client to create the connection
-- **migrations:** the **directory** is where that migrations file is saved and the tableName is where knexfile saves the migrations on database
+- **migrations:** the **directory** is where that migrations file is saved and the **tableName** is where knexfile saves the migrations on database
 - **pool:** polling uses a cache of database connections instead of opening and closing connections for every request so this reduce overhead and network latency, **min** and **max** connections.
+- The table and columns is saved `knex/migrations/20220413225245_form_contact.js` it

-4. You need run this command using the knex to create the tables and columns
+4. You need to run this command using the knex to create the tables and columns
 ``` bash
 $ yarn knex migrate:up
 ```